Matcha Cold Foam

 - Matcha cold foam is a cold, green, frothy topping for iced drinks.
 It’s made with heavy cream, milk, vanilla syrup, and matcha (green tea powder).
 The texture of cold foam is velvety and smooth.

-- Cold foam is made in a special blender at Starbucks but it can easily be recreated at home in a French press.
+- Cold foam is made in a special blender at Starbucks but it can easily be recreated at home in a French press or with a handheld milk frother.

 - With only 4 ingredients, this recipe makes 1 serving of matcha cold foam in just 2 minutes.